Helger-IT/smp-query-webapp/README.md

 ## News and Noteworthy

+2025-11-17
+* Improved the error handling of the SMP query APIs based on #3 - returning 404 if not found

 2025-10-20
 * Replace API `/api/is-in-peppol/{smlid}/{participantID}` with `/api/ppidexistence/{smlid}/{participantID}` to be in sync with peppol.helger.com
 * All the API implementations are now shared between this application and Peppol Practical